6 takeaways from Donald Trump's first State of the Union speech

 It's not terribly surprising that Trump -- in a speech ostensibly about unity and bipartisanship -- wouldn't mention an investigation that is tearing at the heart and soul of political Washington.

-Still, it was an absence worth noting -- particularly given that trump spoke for 80 minutes and tackled virtually every other subject under the sun.
+Still, it was an absence worth noting -- particularly given that Trump spoke for 80 minutes and tackled virtually every other subject under the sun.

 6. Stagecraft was top notch